-Introduced on January 11, 2017 State Expenditure
+Introduced on January 9, 2018 State Expenditure

-This bill requires the South Carolina Department of Education (SCDE), in consultation with the South Carolina branch of the International Dyslexia Association, to identify, procure, and provide a universal screening tool to screen for characteristics of dyslexia.
+This bill requires the Department, in consultation with the South Carolina branch of the International Dyslexia Association, to identify, procure, and provide a universal screening tool to screen for characteristics of dyslexia.
 The screening would be used by local school districts through their existing response to intervention (RTI) framework.

-Beginning in the 2017-18 school year, school districts are to use the universal screening tool to screen each child from kindergarten through second grade at least three times a year.
-Also, SCDE, a parent, guardian, counselor, teacher, or school psychologist may request to have a child screened.
+Beginning in the 2019-20 school year, school districts are to use the universal screening tool to screen each child from kindergarten through second grade at least three times a year.
+Also, the Department, a parent, guardian, counselor, teacher, or school psychologist may request to have a child screened.
 If the screening indicates a student is dyslexic, the district will notify the parent or guardian and provide information on dyslexia, provide the student with dyslexia-specific intervention, and monitor the progress of the student.
 Each district will convene a school-based team to analyze screening data and progress-monitoring data to assist teachers and students.
-Additionally, this bill requires SCDE to provide professional development resources for educators for identification and intervention methods for students with dyslexia.
+Additionally, this bill requires the Department to provide professional development resources for educators for identification and intervention methods for students with dyslexia.
 The State Board of Education also will promulgate regulations to establish criteria for students to be identified with an educational disability requiring special education.

-Furthermore, this bill creates a dyslexia advisory council, an eight member council to advise SCDE in matters related to dyslexia.
+Furthermore, this bill creates an eight member dyslexia advisory council which will advise the Department in matters related to dyslexia.
 The members shall serve without compensation, mileage, per diem, or subsistence allowances.
-The terms of the members will commence July 1, 2017.
+The terms of the members will commence July 1, 2018.
 The council also will submit an annual report on the number of children screened and the number of children receiving dyslexia intervention services, among other things, to the Senate Education Committee and the House Education and Public Works Committee.

-SCDE anticipates the cost of procurement of the screening tool and to provide the screening tool would be \$6 per child, annually.
-There are a total of 172,815 children in kindergarten through second grade and therefore a total cost to screen each child three times each year is \$1,036,890.
-The procurement process will have no cost to the agency, as it is within the normal scope of the agency's business.
+The Department anticipates the cost to provide the screening tool for the required three screenings would be \$6 per child, annually.
+In FY 2017-18, the Department's 45-Day average daily membership for students in kindergarten through second grade is 170,035.
+This yields a total cost of \$1,020,208 for screenings.
+The procurement process itself will have no cost to the agency, as it is within the normal scope of the agency's business.